lightbend-labs/akkaserverless-wirelessmesh-java/README.md

 ```

 NOTE: sometimes you need to wait for like 30-60 seconds for data ready.
-If it does not data, just retry several times.
+If it does not show any data, just retry several times.

 It will show data like